davidleonm/devops-tools/README.md

 #### Configure external credentials
 Go to Credentials -> Global credentials.
 You need to configure credentials for:
-* Git repository.
-Github, Bitbucket....
-Keep in mind that **you may require ssh access also here**.
+* Git repository you are using.
+In this example I assume you have Github.
-* Secret text with the token for the non-admin user generated in a previous step.
+* Secret text with the token for the Sonarqube non-admin user generated in a previous step.
 * SSH with private key connection to the Slave container.
-Use the content of jenkins_key.pub as private key.
+Use the content of jenkins_key file as private key.
 * Secret text with the ID 'github-token' in order to manage branch status from Jenkins.
 Keep in mind that you will need to create a token in your Github account.
 * Login to Docker Hub with the ID 'docker-hub-login' to store there the images generated.